 Any character can voluntarily forgo a saving throw.
 This allows a spell or similar attack that normally grants a saving throw to have full effect on the character.
 Likewise, any creature can voluntarily lower its magic resistance allowing a spell to automatically function when cast on it.
 Forgoing a saving throw or magic resistance roll need not always be voluntary.
-If a creature or character can be tricked into lowering its resistance, the spell will have full effect, even if it is not the spell the victim believed he was going to receive.
-The victim must consciously choose to lower his resistance; it is not sufficient that he is caught off guard.
-For example, a character would receive a saving throw if a magician in the party suddenly attacked him with a fireball, even if the magician had been friendly to that point.
-However, the same character would not receive a saving throw if the magician convinced him that he was about to receive a levitation spell but cast a fireball instead.
+If a creature or character can be tricked into lowering its resistance, the spell will have full effect, even if it is not the spell the victim rolled and recorded by the DM.
+Your DM may warn you when spell believed he was going to receive.
+The victim must consciously durations are approaching expiration, but there is usually no sign that choose to lower his resistance; it is not sufficient that he is caught off guard.
+For example, a character would receive a saving throw if a wizard in the party suddenly attacked him with a fireball, even if the wizard had been friendly to that point.
+However, the same character would not receive a saving throw if the wizard convinced him that he was about to receive a levitation spell but cast a fireball instead.
 Your DM will decide when NPCs have lowered their resistances.
 You must tell your DM when your character is voluntarily lowering his resistance.